awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

 ## Step 4: Configure an Incoming Trust on the Active Directory Domain Controller<a name="emr-kerberos-ad-configure-trust"></a>

 The example commands below create a trust in Active Directory, which is a one\-way, incoming, non\-transitive, realm trust with the cluster\-dedicated KDC\.
 The example we use for the cluster's realm is `EC2.INTERNAL`\.
+Replace the *KDC\-FQDN* with the **Public DNS** name listed for the Amazon EMR master node hosting the KDC\.
 The `passwordt` parameter specifies the **cross\-realm principal password**, which you specify along with the cluster **realm** when you create a cluster\.
 The realm name is derived from the default domain name in `us-east-1` for the cluster\.
 The `Domain` is the Active Directory domain in which you are creating the trust, which is lower case by convention\.
 The example uses `ad.domain.com`

 Open the Windows command prompt with administrator privileges and type the following commands to create the trust relationship on the Active Directory domain controller:

 ```
-C:\Users\Administrator> ksetup /addkdc EC2.INTERNAL
+C:\Users\Administrator> ksetup /addkdc EC2.INTERNAL KDC-FQDN
 C:\Users\Administrator> netdom trust EC2.INTERNAL /Domain:ad.domain.com /add /realm /passwordt:MyVeryStrongPassword
 C:\Users\Administrator> ksetup /SetEncTypeAttr EC2.INTERNAL AES256-CTS-HMAC-SHA1-96
 ```

 ## Step 5: Use a DHCP Option Set to Specify the Active Directory Domain Controller as a VPC DNS Server<a name="emr-kerberos-ad-DHCP"></a>

 Now that the Active Directory domain controller is configured, you must configure the VPC to use it as a domain name server for name resolution within your VPC\.
 To do this, attach a DHCP options set\.
-Specify the **Domain name** as the domain name of your cluster—for example, `ec2.internal` if your cluster is in us\-east\-1 or `region.compute.amazon.aws` for other regions\.
+Specify the **Domain name** as the domain name of your cluster—for example, `ec2.internal` if your cluster is in us\-east\-1 or `region.compute.internal` for other regions\.
 For **Domain name servers**, you must specify the IP address of the Active Directory domain controller \(which must be reachable from the cluster\) as the first entry, followed by **AmazonProvidedDNS** \(for example, ***xx\.xx\.xx\.xx*,AmazonProvidedDNS**\)\.
 For more information, see [Changing DHCP Option Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#DHCPOptions)\.

 ## Step 6: Launch a Kerberized EMR Cluster<a name="emr-kerberos-ad-cluster"></a>